gautamarora/heatwave/README.md

 Heatwave is built using: Node.js, Socket.io (for WebSockets), MongoDB, Heatmap.js & JQuery

+It was built as a hackathon project, and work is underway to cleanup and extend the functionality.

 ## Setup
-* Checkout source: `git clone git@github.com:gautamarora/heatwave.git`
+Checkout source: `git clone git@github.com:gautamarora/heatwave.git`

 ## Install
 Embed client_loader.js or admin_loader.js on your webpage based on the role of the user (sample .jade and .html code is available)